youngEmmD/AjoBank/README.md

 # AjoBank
-Financial technology server backed app for providing financial and allied services to customers
+Financial technology server backed app for providing financial and allied services to customers.
+The files will be set up properly as project progresses...